-The one question our agency can count on to hear at least once a day from a brand inquiry is... so how much does it cost.
+The one question our agency can count on to hear at least once a day from a brand inquiry is... so how much does product placement cost.
 And quite frankly, that's a hard question to give an instant answer to.
-Its not like there is a schedule out there even similar to a network's media rate card that defines cost A, B or C. And there are so many variables that have to be considered that it makes each brand's inquiry completely unique.
+It is not like there is a schedule out there even similar to a network's media rate card that defines cost A, B or C. And there are so many variables that have to be considered that it makes each brand's inquiry completely unique.

-And there is no way to compare apples to oranges as far as content partnerships go - because each is unique in it's content creator team, distributor limitations, cast allowances and of course, storyline.
-But we are willing to give it a shot!
-In this blog post Hollywood Branded shares some generalizations on product placement costs - from single one offs to comprehensive programs.
+And there is no way to compare apples to oranges as far as content partnerships go - because each is unique in its content creator team, distributor limitations, cast allowances and of course, storyline.
+But I'm willing to give it a shot!
+In this blog, Hollywood Branded shares some generalizations on how much product placement costs - from single one offs to comprehensive programs.

 When you get a call from a telemarketer or even software program salesperson, they typically are selling a service or packaged deal that has set pricing.
 Everyone gets package 1, 2 or 3.
 There is no customization, or if there is, it is really an up sell program that has been packaged together.
 Regardless of who you are, what company you work for, or typically even how big your company is, there is a program outlined for you that is fairly set in stone.